Electrical contractors in

 Licensing Requirements

 Maine requires Master Electrician license through Department of Professional and Financial Regulation.
-Must pass state exam, show 4 years experience (2 years apprenticeship + 2 years journeyman), submit application with fees.
-Journeyman license requires 2 years apprenticeship plus state exam.
-Renewal every 2 years with continuing education requirements.
+Must pass NEC-based exam, have 4 years experience or equivalent education, submit application with fees.
+Journeyman license requires 2 years experience or completion of approved program plus exam.
+Licenses renew every 2 years with continuing education requirements.

 Permit Requirements